 Tax Considerations.
 In setting compensation for our NEOs, our compensation committee considers the deductibility of compensation under the Code.
 Section 162(m) of the Code generally prohibits publicly traded companies from taking a tax deduction for compensation in excess of \$1.0 million that is paid to the chief executive officer and other NEOs, excluding the chief financial officer.
 However, compensation that is considered "performance-based" compensation under Section 162(m) is not subject to the \$1.0 million limit on deductibility.
-We obtained shareholder approval of the material terms of the performance-based compensation to the extent the other applicable requirements of Section 162(m) are satisfied.
-Our compensation committee intends to consider the deductibility of performance-based compensation under Section 162(m) in order to ensure competitive compensation for our NEOs, but it may approve compensation that will not meet the requirements of Section 162(m) in order to ensure competitive compensation levels and structures for our executive officers.
+We obtained shareholder approval of the material terms of the performance goals under our 2004 Stock and Incentive Awards Plan at the 2011 annual meeting to enable us to qualify awards granted under the Plan as performance-based compensation to the extent the other applicable requirements of Section 162(m) are satisfied.
+Our compensation committee intends to consider the deductibility of performance-based compensation under Section 162(m) in setting compensation for our NEOs, but it may approve compensation that will not meet the requirements of Section 162(m) in order to ensure competitive compensation levels and structures for our executive officers.